audreyf72/Burger/README.md

   2. UPDATE a selected burger by clicking "Devour It":
     * Changes the burgers status to "devoured" in the MySQL database
-    * Moves the burger to the devoured column (via Handlebars)
+    * Moves the burger to the devoured column (via Handlebars) and resets the page

-  3. CREATE a new burger using the "Built it!" form:
+  3. CREATE a new burger using the "Build it!" form:
     * Inserts a new burger into the MySQL database
     * Moves the burger to the Ready to Eat! column (via Handlebars) and resets the page